Contributing

 We don’t currently have dedicated maintainers for most modules, so it may take a while for a general maintainer to get around to your pull request.
 Please be patient.
 If you want to become a maintainer, please see Maintainers.

 If you have an urgent issue that needs to be reviewed in a repository that does not have a maintainer, or you haven’t heard from the repository maintainer for a period of time.
-Then it possible to ask for reviews from the other community members or general maintainers via Slack #DSC channel.
+Then it is possible to ask for reviews from the other community members or general maintainers via Slack #DSC channel.

 Write documentation

-All documentation is done in markdown.
+All documentation is done in Markdown.

 Updating documentation is done by sending in a pull request (PR).
 The same principles as fixing an issue or submitting a feature apply here: An issue should be created first.